 Add a dental water additive to your dog’s water, a liquid created to clean your dog’s mouth and freshen their breath.
-Just add a few drops per day into your dog’s water bowl, which will clear up bad breath and promote oral health.

 How can I remove tartar from my dog’s teeth naturally?

 Many dental water additives have benefits such as fighting plaque, reducing tartar building up, freshening breath, and preventing gum disease.
-Many have the main ingredient of sodium citrate, which can help prevent and clear up tartar naturally.

 Can I use Listerine on my dog’s teeth?